ZomboDB Source Installation Instructions

 This will compile ZomboDB and install it into the Postgres installation described by

 pg_config.
-The user that
+The user that runs

-make clean install will need write permissions to the Postgres
+the above command will need write permissions to the Postgres

 Updating ZomboDB to a New Version